Ling-Lang/Ling-Lang/README.md

 - 👋 Hi, I’m Dylan or Jens
+-    I'm currently a Student at the 42 Heilbronn.
+---
--    I'm currently in the Piscine for the 42 in Heilbronn
+- Current Project I'm working on is libft for the 42 upload soon.
+- Side Project is a discord bot using python

   Thanks for coming to my TedTalk
 <!---